pvolnuhi/carrot/README.md

 ## What is covered in the first release

 Most of data types commands (total number is 105 for the release 0.1) of Redis 6.2.x have been implemented.
+The list of supported commands is **HERE**.
 The following data types are suported (with some commands still missing): **sets, ordered sets, hashes, lists, strings, bitmaps**.
 No administration, cluster, ACL yet.
 These will follow in the next releases.
 Persistence is supported, as well as a **SAVE** and **BGSAVE** commands.

 ## How to build